How to Clean Exterior Walls

-Before starting the cleaning of your exterior walls, HomeMates W5 suggest to make these checks:
+Before starting the cleaning of your exterior walls make these checks

-- Inspect carefully the roof, exterior molding and windows to see if any repairs are needed.
+- Inspect the roof, exterior molding, and windows to see if any repairs are needed.

-- If you have stone, brick or masonry made exterior walls, test your mortar for damage.
-If you need repairs, let the walls dry and or mend for seven days before you start cleaning them.
+- For stone, brick or masonry made exterior walls, test your mortar for damage.
+If repairs are needed, let the walls dry and or mend for seven days before you start cleaning them.